Skip To Main Content

 May Graduates

-Seniors will take their 2nd and 4th period exams on Wednesday, April 23, and 1st and 3rd period exams on Thursday, April 24.
-On Wednesday and Thursday, April 23 and 24, seniors must have their teachers complete a form indicating if the student has passed or failed.
-This form must be returned to a counselor in the main gym after their 3rd period exam on Thursday, April 24.
-Seniors will also return Chromebooks and chargers at this time.
+Seniors will take their 2nd and 4th period exams on Wednesday, April 22, and 1st and 3rd period exams on Thursday, April 23.
+On Wednesday and Thursday, April 22 and 23, seniors must have their teachers complete a form indicating if the student has passed or failed.
+This form must be returned to a counselor in the main gym after their 3rd period exam on Thursday, April 23.
+Seniors should also clear any debts on this day.

-All virtual coursework must be completed by Thursday, April 24.
+All virtual coursework must be completed by the last day of exams for each semester, December 18, 2025 for January Graduates and April 24, 2026 for May Graduates.
 Exams are embedded in the virtual course.
 If a LEAP exam is needed to graduate, students must come to the campus to take those exams.

 State Tests (LEAP 2025) and State Required Courses

 A student cannot graduate or walk across the stage unless he/she has passed all needed LEAP 2025 tests.
-If you have questions about this, see Ms. Landry.
+Students take LEAP 2025 exams in English I, English II, Algebra I, Geometry, Biology, Civics, and US History.
+You can access your scores through the Student Progress Center.
+If you have questions about whether you meet this graduation requirement, please see Ms. Landry.

 State Attendance Requirements

-The Louisiana State Department of Education requires students to be in attendance at school for a specific number of days in order to receive credit.
+The Louisiana State Department of Education requires students to be in attendance at school for a specific number of minutes in order to receive credit.
+Students may not miss more than 7 days each semester to meet the requirement to earn credit.
 If a student is told that he/she must return to school to satisfy this requirement, the student must return in uniform every school day until the specific amount of time is made up.
 Failure to do so will result in the student not graduating.

 Scholarship Notification

 If you have been awarded a scholarship, we would like to recognize you as a scholarship recipient during the ceremony and in the program.
-Please send a copy of the award letter you receive to Ms. Landry or forward an e-mail notification to hlandry@sbpsb.org .
-Information must be received no later than Friday, April 25 in order to print your scholarship information in the graduation program.
+You do not have to have accepted the scholarship, only offered the scholarship.
+Please send a copy of the award letter you receive to Ms. Landry or forward an e-mail notification to hlandry@sbpsb.org.
+Information must be received no later than Friday, April 24 in order to print your scholarship information in the graduation program.

 Community Service Diploma Endorsement